 Named after Canada’s national bird, the whiskeyjack (also known as the grey jay), this brewery is brand new on the beer scene.
 Based in Haileybury, Ontario, the fledgling spot founded by outdoor enthusiast Luc Johnson has five classic styles to choose from, including a Cold Front cream ale and an Abitibi amber.

-While the brewery is currently looking for a bricks-and-mortar home, anyone looking for a fix can find their beers on draft at places like Hardrock 42 Gastropub in Sudbury or Ali’s Grill and Bar in New Liskeard.
+The brewery is located in downtown Haileybury and serves locally-sourced cuisine alongside its popular brews.
+Anyone looking for a fix can also find their beers on draft at places like Hardrock 42 Gastropub in Sudbury or Ali’s Grill and Bar in New Liskeard.

 A trip to Manitoulin Island calls for a stop at one of the island’s two breweries.
 Thanks to a successful Kickstarter campaign which raised more than $23,000 towards equipment and other startup costs, Split Rail Brewing Co. opened its doors in 2015 and has been a local favorite ever since.
 Founded by Eleanor Charlton and Andrea Smith, the brewery launched with Split Rail Copper Lager and a Hawberry Ale, which is made with the island’s local hawberry.
 With beautiful views of Gore Bay, the tasting room is the perfect spot to pull up a deck chair and enjoy a fresh beer and a pizza—don’t forget to grab a growler at the retail store to take home.